PWNFinance/gm_ethnaples/events/day1-music-area/readme.md

 # Description for this event.
 This will be rendered as a <meta> tag in the HTML,
 # and displayed on the /events page.
 Keep it short.
 # Linebreaks are ignored, but they _must_ start with two spaces.
 description: You can expect music area presentation with brief presentation of the host - Onlymusix with Antonino Abbate, (CEO of Onlytech Industries).
 At 6 PM Aperitivo and Opening Party.
-Dj set by Psychederica.
-Funky / Hip-Hop / Electronic
+Dj set by Psychederica (Funky / Hip-Hop / Electronic).

 #####################
 ### EVENT DETAILS ###